Pioreactor/docs.pioreactor/developer-guide/08-User inferface/01-introduction.md

 The backend app is a Flask app, with entry point in `/var/www/pioreactorui/main.fcgi`.
 The app uses Huey as background workers to perform `pio` tasks, save to disk, etc. Huey is controlled by systemd `huey.service`.

-To update on the Pioreactor leader, use `pio update --ui`.
+To update on the Pioreactor leader, use `pio update ui`.
 This also restarts the server.

 ### Frontend

 The frontend is a React app, with Material UI.
 The source code is at [pioreactorui_frontend](https://github.com/Pioreactor/pioreactorui_frontend).
 To update the front end, locally I will build the site in a local version of `pioreactorui_frontend`, (automatically) `mv` the necessary assets to local repo of `pioreactorui`, commit and push.
-Then on the Pioreactor, one can run `pio update --ui`.
+Then on the Pioreactor, one can run `pio update ui`.
 This also restarts the server.

 ### DNS name resolution to `pioreactor.local`